jasonjente/lemurios-bot/README.md

    * Chat command that prints all commands available.
  * HistoryCommand.java - @Service
    * Chat command that prints the last 25 commands.
+ * Leaderboard.java @Service
+    * Chat command shows the leaderboard for the server the command was executed on.
  * TakenNamesCommand.java - @Service
    * Chat command that prints the taken Lemurios XXX names.
  * DetectImageEdgesCommand.java - @Service